Henry Poole Is Here: Plot

 Having been diagnosed as terminally ill, Henry Poole purchases a tract house in his hometown, a working class suburb of Los Angeles, and awaits the inevitable, fortified with whiskey and frozen pizza.
 His peaceful solitude and self-imposed exile are disrupted by his meddling neighbor Esperanza Martinez, who insists she sees the face of Christ embedded in the stucco wall of his home and is convinced the image has miraculous powers when it begins to exude drops of blood.
 Before long, she is leading pilgrimages to his backyard and inviting Father Salazar from the local parish to bless the supposedly sacrosanct blemish.
-To Henry the image is a water stain.
+To Henry, the image is only a water stain.

 In addition to dealing with Esperanza, Henry finds himself interacting with Dawn and her taciturn six-year-old daughter Millie, who hasn't spoken a word since her father abandoned the family a year earlier.
 Dawn becomes convinced of the image's healing powers when Millie begins to talk after touching it.
 Another disciple is supermarket cashier Patience, who wears thick glasses and discovers her vision is perfect after she too comes in contact with the stain.

 When Henry learns that Millie has gone silent after learning of his terminal illness while eavesdropping on his conversation with her mother, he resolves to remove the stain and disabuse the faithful of what he believes to be misplaced belief.
 Henry destroys the image with an axe and in the process destroys his house.
 With the structure weakened, a corner of the house collapses on him.

 The film ends with Henry recovering in the hospital.
 Upon awakening in his hospital bed, he is greeted by Esperanza, Dawn and a talking Millie, who inform him that he is no longer ill.
 Surprised and rejuvenated, he finds himself ready to accept hope and belief and even the possibility of miracles.